Moises R. Espinosa Airport

 The airport is classified as a Class 2 principal (minor domestic) airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation that is responsible for the operations of not only this airport but also of all other airports in the Philippines except the major international airports.

+The airport terminal was severely damaged by Typhoon Bualoi (Opong) in September 2025.

 Future expansion

 Moises R. Espinosa Airport underwent a renovation of its runway and terminal building between 2006 and 2008.
 The Civil Aviation Authority of the Philippines plans to improve aviation facilities to become an airport that will welcome tourism in the province.